inkline/inkline.io/content/docs/forms/toggle.md

 <!-- Autodocs{src="@inkline/inkline/components/IToggle/examples/size-variants.vue" lang="vue"} -->
 ::

-Applying the size `size` property to an `i-form-group` will also set the chosen size to all of its `i-toggle` inputs.
+Applying the size `size` property to an `IFormGroup` will also set the chosen size to all of its `IToggle` inputs.

 ### Props